 On Pinterest, pins generally have a longer shelf life.
 This is one of the main advantages of Pinterest.
 Pins are said to last up to 4 months, making the content evergreen.
 In some cases, you can still receive traffic to posts that are several years old.

-Instagram posts’ shelf life is a lot shorter.
+An Instagram post’s shelf life is a lot shorter.
 This is due to the “instant” aspect of the platform.
-The posts generally only get engagement within the first 24 hours.
-It is not common that a post still gets likes and comments months after it has been posted.
+It’s not common that a post still gets likes and comments months after it has been posted.

 Instagram advertising is in high demand due to the variety of targeting options they provide.
-Instagram’s parent company is Facebook, and their advertising tools are brilliant for specific targeting at a reasonable cost compared to other platforms.
+Instagram’s parent company is Meta, and its advertising tools are brilliant for specific targeting at a reasonable cost compared to other platforms.

 Instagram advertising allows you to connect to your specific audience wherever you are in the world, whether they are following you or not.
 On top of using lookalike audiences (similar people to your audience) when targeting, you can even choose everything from demographics such as age and gender, to interests and employment.
 This makes it easier for you to get your content in front of your audience, no matter where in the world.
 You can also change the call-to-action button on Instagram depending on what the action is that you want them to take (for example, ‘learn more’ or ‘buy now’).